StarRocks/starrocks/docs/sql-reference/sql-functions/aggregate-functions/hll_hash.md

-# HLL_HASH
+# hll_hash

 ## Description

 Converts a value to an hll type.
-Typically used in imports to map a value in the source data to an HLL column type in the Starrocks table.
+Typically used in imports to map a value in the source data to an HLL column type in the StarRocks table.

 ## Syntax